Country guides

 Poland's climate is moderate, with continental influences from the east and maritime influences from the west.
 The weather in Poland is highly changeable.
 However, there are four distinct seasons, and spring and summer are usually lovely in Poland.

 The best time to visit Poland is during these warmer months, from May to October, with the peak tourist season in July and August.
-Be warned that many Poles take their annual leave at this time, and so tourist hotspots like Krakow and Sopot can be overcrowded in the height of summer.
+Many Poles take their annual leave at this time, so tourist hotspots such as Krakow and Sopot can be overcrowded in the height of summer.

 What to see in Poland